 Couples therapy is not covered under most standard health insurance plans.
 Here’s a quick guide to different types of insurance.
 Find out what you should expect under these policies.

 ACA Health Insurance

-Mental and behavioral health services coverage is included in Affordable Care Act (ACA)-compliant insurance as an “essential benefit” for individuals.
-Unfortunately, although having a harmonious relationship at home is good for overall mental health, couples therapy for normal relationship issues is not one of the coverages offered in ACA health insurance policies.
+Mental health services coverage is included in Affordable Care Act (ACA) insurance.
+It is listed as an “essential benefit.”
+But, couples therapy for normal relationship issues is not offered in ACA policies.

-- Considered part of the essential benefits because by definition, marriage or couples therapy is not a treatment for an illness or mental health issue.
-Instead, couples therapy is a treatment used to help two individuals improve their communication or relationship.
+- It is not a treatment for an illness or mental health issue.
+Instead, it is a treatment used to help two people improve their relationship.

-- Categorized as a mental health service because those involve diagnosing and treating people with mental disorders, or diseases; relationship problems aren’t classified as such.
+- It's not categorized as a mental health service.
+Those services involve diagnosing and treating people with mental disorders, or diseases.
+Relationship problems aren’t classified as such.

-- Usually considered “medically necessary” because medical necessity requires that health services treat a disease, injury, condition, or illness.
+- It is not usually considered “medically necessary.”
+This is because medical necessity requires that health services treat a disease, injury, condition, or illness.

-Sometimes, marriage and family therapy (MFT), which can include couples therapy, may be part of the treatment plan when an individual suffers from mental health problems such as adult schizophrenia, affective (mood) disorders, alcoholism, and drug abuse.
-In these cases, an insurance company may consider coverage, provided the proper procedure or medical billing codes apply.
+Sometimes, marriage and family therapy (MFT), which can include couples therapy, may be part of the treatment plan when an individual suffers from mental health problems.
+These problems may include adult schizophrenia, affective (mood) disorders, alcoholism, and drug abuse.
+In these cases, an insurer may cover treatment, as long as the proper medical billing codes apply.

-Due to the complicated nature of treatment definitions it is best to speak to your insurance provider to ask if there is any applicable coverage in your plan; normally, it will not be covered.
+Due to the complicated nature of treatment definitions, it is best to speak to your insurer to ask if there is any coverage in your plan.
+However, most of the time, it will not be covered.